-Accounts receivable primarily represents amounts due from special events and troops for the sale of Girl Scout cookies.
+Accounts receivable primarily represent amounts due from special events and troops for the sale of Girl Scout cookies.
 The Organization provides an allowance for doubtful accounts that is based upon management's review of outstanding receivables and collections.
 Receivables are charged to the allowance account when they are determined to be uncollectible.
-The allowance was \$7,500 and \$7,500 at September 30, 2022 and 2021, respectively.
+The allowance was \$7,500 at September 30, 2023 and 2022.

-Amounts due from others
+Amounts Due from Others

-Amounts due from others represents a deposit inadvertently placed by the bank into an account in the name of a troop.
-The Organization contacted the bank and the account was frozen.
-As of the date of this report the balance was transferred into an account in the name of the Organization.
+Amounts due from others in 2022 represent a deposit inadvertently placed by the bank into an account in the name of a troop.
+The Organization contacted the bank and the account was frozen until the balance was transferred into an account in the name of the Organization.